CumulusNetworks/docs/content/cumulus-netq-52/Whats-New/_index.md

 ### NetQ for NVLink API Changes
+- Added a `/v1/redfish` endpoint to detect and report leak events in liquid-cooling equipment using the Redfish Baseboard Management Controller (BMC)
+- Added ability to upgrade CPLD firmware using the `/v1/upgrade-switch` endpoint

 - Refer to the {{<link title="NetQ NVLink API Changelog">}} for a comprehensive list of changes.
 - View the {{<exlink url="http://docs.nvidia.com/networking-ethernet-software/netq-nvlink-api-510/" text="REST API in Swagger">}}.